BonoboPLC/bonoboplc_wiki/ukgc/rts.md

 > **Implementation**

-c.
+a.
 The Customer's "Net Deposit" is shown on the main Cashier page.
 This represents lifetime Withdrawals minus lifetime deposits.

 ## RTS 2